TommasoVandermeer/Hospitalbot-Path-Planning/README.md

 cd ~/ros2_ws/src
 git clone https://github.com/TommasoVandermeer/Hospitalbot-Path-Planning.git
 ```
-Copy all the files inside the `models` folder inside the `~/.gazebo/models` repository.
-However, if you have never run Gazebo, the `~/.gazebo/models` folder might not exist yet.
-To create it, simply launch the empty world:
+Copy all the files inside the `models` and `photos` folders inside the `~/.gazebo` repository.
+However, if you have never run Gazebo, the `~/.gazebo/models` and `~/.gazebo/photos` folders might not exist yet.
+To create them, simply launch the empty world:
 ```
 gazebo
 ```